 Vienna Layover Tours

-If you plan a layover in Vienna, even if it is just a few hours, there is time for a quick sightseeing tour in Vienna.
-The airport is just 12 kilometres from the centre.
-The quickest self guided tour is taking the Vienna Ringtram around Ringstrasse, and then descend into the city centre.
-If you prefer someone to optimise your time and sightseeing schedule and safely bring you back in time for your departure, you can book a guided Vienna Layover Tour.
+If you plan a layover in Vienna, even if just for a few hours, go for a quick sightseeing tour in Vienna.
+After all, the airport is just 12 kilometres from the centre.
+Definitely the quickest self guided tour is taking the Vienna Ringtram around Ringstrasse, and then descend into the city centre.
+In case you prefer someone to optimise your time and sightseeing schedule and safely bring you back in time for your departure, book a guided Vienna Layover Tour.
 It’s not cheap but gives you peace of mind.
 Pick up and drop off point is Vienna International Airport.